Sathish4704/Movie_ragnor_updated/README.md

 # TMDB-CLONE
-This Project is about a mini IMDB clone app in which and named MOVIE-BOX.
-Here we can search movies based on OMDB API, with search suggestions.
+This Project is about a mini TMDB clone app in which and named Cine-crack.
+Here we can search movies based on TMDB API, with search suggestions.
 Clicking on a particular movie card opens a new movie page for more info.
 On clicking on the favourite button, we can add a movie to the favourite list which is using local storage to store movies.

 Toos used: